Dell revenue flat, warns on full-year outlook

 "To the extent that we see higher (drive) prices we'll also see some offsets in other components and we're going to do everything we can to protect our customers.
 But maybe in some cases we do have to raise our prices," Chief Financial Officer Brian Gladden told Reuters in an interview.

-The shortage of hard drives will force Dell to prioritize towards higher-value customers and products," Gladden said.
+The shortage of hard drives will force Dell to prioritize toward higher-value customers and products," Gladden said.

 Dell also appears to not have benefited much from the disarray at bigger rival Hewlett Packard Co, which spent much of the last quarter considering whether to spin off its PC business.